Magnithor/CanvasTable/CanvasTable/README.md

 | mthb-offscreen-canvas-table | connect canvas and events to webworker |
 | mthb-offscreen-canvas-table-worker | draw on webworker |

+# TODO
+* Edit with commit and rollback

 # Supported
 * web worker